ArkThis/AHA_ObjectWorld/AHA-Features.md

   * Syntax TIMESTAMP:
     `YYYY-MM-DDT133700-`
   * Precision of TIMESTAMP is arbitrary.
 Default is Year-to-seconds.
-    More fuzzy, like "year-month-only" may be used to encourage collissions with other MoDOs created by other users.
+    More fuzzy, like "year-month-only" may be used to encourage collissions with other Objects created by other users.
 Because however chosen, the more users create "fuzzy" objects, the more you'll see a "single value"-cluster forming.
-Maybe there'll be thousands (or more) MoDOs out there in the future, titled "Hooverphonic [Artist]" - most likely meaning the same "Agent" - yet, all with fuzzy IDs chosen: They'll over time auto-sort themselves out.
+Maybe there'll be thousands (or more) Objects out there in the future, titled "Hooverphonic [Artist]" - most likely meaning the same "Agent" - yet, all with fuzzy IDs chosen: They'll over time auto-sort themselves out.

     Because if someone references to "20??-Hooverphonic-Artist" Object-ID, they'll receive the list of other Objects already describing "The Artist Hooverphonic".